Chapter 21: Rachel

 Rachel is in the bed.

 She can see her through the glass.
 Brown hair on the pillow, darker than his, matted on one side where they shaved for the surgery.
 Tubes in her arms, her throat.
-The monitors draw green lines across a black screen, and the lines are wrong — she knows it the way his body knows it, the way a foundation knows it is cracking before the engineer arrives to confirm.
+The monitors draw green lines across a black screen, and the lines are wrong — she knows it as his body knows it, as a foundation knows it is cracking before the engineer arrives to confirm.

 Rachel is twenty-two and she was studying botany and she once made him laugh so hard he choked on a beer by doing an impression of their mother answering the phone, and she is dying.